How-To get a PDF of official Silverblue docs?

 Select a language in the menu to the left, then select a Fedora release and a document title.
 Fedora documentation has been translated into around forty languages and is available in multi-page HTML, single-page HTML, PDF, and EPUB formats

 This is the private space of someone called “jfearn”, nothing from us.
-Although it is less relevant here, it might also be noted that Fedorapeople in general does not officially belong to the Fedora Project.
+Although it is less relevant here, it might also be noted that Fedorapeople does not belong to the Fedora Project’s name space and its information does not officially belong to the Fedora Project.
+So its content has to be taken with care because it is individual’s information without external/Fedora QA/review/consent.

 As far as I know, there is no possibility atm to generate pdf’s automatically.
 Unfortunately, you have to do this yourself.